A Direct Approach for Handling Contextual Bandits with Latent State Dynamics: Regret Bounds

 \begin{restatable}[exponentially fast forgetting of initial condition]{assumption}{assexpfastmixing} There exists a constant $\gamma \in [0,1)$ so that, for all $s \leq t$, for all pairs $h, h' \in [H]$ of hidden states,

 \end{restatable}

 We may now state our main result.
-The $T^{7/8}$ rate achieved therein must be contrasted with the $T^{3/4}$ rate discussed in \Cref{sec:regret-nelson} above: the price to pay for facing the actual latent model (and not an overly simplified version thereof) is a $T^{1/8}$ factor, mostly due to the necessity of proceeding in stages (see \Cref{sec:beliefs-estim-intro}).
+The $T^{7/8}$ rate achieved therein must be contrasted with the $T^{3/4}$ rate discussed in \Cref{sec:regret-nelson} above: the price to pay for facing the actual latent model (and not an overly simplified version thereof) is a $T^{1/8}$ factor with our method, mostly due to of proceeding in stages.
+While Appendix~\ref{sec:challenge-overcome} explains how handy it is to proceed in stages, this might be avoidable and the regret bound might be improvable.
+In particular, we do not provide any matching regret lower bound.

 \begin{restatable}{theorem}{tregretbound} Assume the horizon $T$ is known to the learner and fix $\delta \in (0, 1)$.
 Consider the strategy of Box~A with a belief estimation subroutine satisfying \Cref{assumption:bound-belief}, with parameters $\lambda = T^{3/4}$ and $\ell = \lceil T^{3/4} \rceil$, as well as the confidence bonuses $\eps_{t,a} = 1 + \sqrt{d}/\lambda$ for $t \in [1,\ell]$ \Iftwocolumn{and for $t \geq \ell+1$,